-83.1 Attorr eys (a) Definitions - As used in Local Rules 83.1(a) through 83.1(q), these terms are defined below. (i) "Discipline" means an order entered against an attorney by the Michigan Attorney Discipline Board, a similar disciplinary authority of another state, or a state or federal court, revoking or suspending an attorney's license or admission before a court to practice law, placing an attorney on probation or inactive status, requiring restitution, or a transfer to inactive status in lieu of discipline. (ii) "Chief Judge" means the Chief Judge or another district judge designated to perform the Chief Judge's functions under these rules. (iii) "Practice in this Court," means, in connection with an action or proceeding pending in this Court, to appear in, commence, conduct, prosecute, or defend the action or proceeding; appear in open court; sign a paper; participate in a pretrial conference; represent a client at a deposition; counsel a client in the action or proceeding for compensation; or otherwise practice in this Court or before an officer of this Court. (iv) "State" means a state, territory, commonwealth, or possession of the United States, and the District of Columbia. (v) "Serious crime" means: (A) a felony; or (B) a crime, a necessary element of which, as determined by the statutory or common law definition of the crime in the jurisdiction of the conviction, involves interference with the administration of justice, false swearing, misrepresentation, fraud, willful failure to file income tax returns, willful failure to pay income tax, deceit, bribery, extortion, misappropriation, theft, or an attempt, conspiracy, or solicitation of another to commit a serious crime. (b) Roll of attorneys - The bar of this Court consists of those currently admitted to practice in this Court.
-The Clerk shall maintain the roll of admitted attorneys.
+(a) Definitions - As used in Local Rules 83.1(a) through 83.1(q), these terms are defined below. (i) "Discipline" means an order entered against an attorney by the Michigan Attorney Discipline Board, a similar disciplinary authority of another state, of a state or federal court, revoking or suspending an attorney's license of admission before a court to practice law, placing an attorney on probation of inactive status, requiring restitution, or a transfer to inactive status in lieu of discipline. (ii) "Chief Judge" means the Chief Judge or another district judge designated to perform the Chief Judge's functions under these rules. (iii) "Practice in this Court," means, in connection with an action or proceeding pending in this Court, to appear in, commence, conduct, prosecute, or defend the action or proceeding; appear in open court; sign a paper; participate in a pretrial conference; represent a client at a deposition; counsel a client in the action or proceeding for compensation; or otherwise practice in this Court or before an officer of this Court. (iv) "State" means a state, territory, commonwealth, or possession of the United States, and the District of Columbia. (v) "Serious crime" means: (A) a felony; or (B) a crime, a necessary element of which, as determined by the statutory or common law definition of the crime in the jurisdiction of the conviction, involves interference with the administration of justice false swearing, misrepresentation, fraud, willful failure to file income tax returns, willful failure to pay income tax, deceit, bribery, extortion misappropriation, theft, or an attempt, conspiracy, or solicitation of another to commit a serious crime.